 While assessing every pharmacological compound, dosage, and combination effect would be astronomical, we are working to create an index of medications that likely impact either circadian timing or melatonin production.
 Please note that the evidence below is anecdotal and has not been part of a formal clinical trial – however, it is still important to note in the event that atypical results are present.
 Although the clinical significance is typically moderate, emerging evidence suggests that certain medications elevate the probability of impact to a clinically significant level, as delineated in the table provided below:

-Medication Name/Class Effect on Melatonin Impact Probability
+Medication Class Effect on Melatonin Impact Probability

 Stimulants May Dysregulate Levels High